JuliaZoltowska/NLP_Praca_Domowa_-towska/README.md

 # NLP_Praca_Domowa_-towska
 Homework with NLP
 # 1.Dataset
 The SMS Spam Collection v.1 is a set of SMS messages that have been collected and labeled as either spam or not spam.
 This dataset contains 5574 English, real, and non-encoded messages.
 The SMS messages are thought-provoking and eye-catching.
-There is 2 columns: sms (The text of the SMS message (String)) and label (The label for the SMS message, indicating whether it is ham or spam.
+There are 2 columns: sms (the text of the SMS message (String)) and label (the label for the SMS message, indicating whether it is ham (0) or spam (1).
 (String)).
+There is 5171 unique values.
 Link to dataset: https://www.kaggle.com/datasets/thedevastator/sms-spam-collection-a-more-diverse-dataset

 # 2. Model description Roberta-spam Model Fine tunning